Amazon Vs. Walmart – Who is Winning?

 |Amazon Fresh charges delivery fees.||Walmart offers groceries and food products at a low cost.|

-According to a study from Marketplacepulse, more than 1 million sellers on Amazon marketplace while there are more than 36 thousand sellers on Walmart (Marketplacepusle.com).
+According to a study from Marketplacepulse, more than 1 million sellers on the Amazon marketplace while there are more than 36 thousand sellers on Walmart (Marketplacepusle.com).

 The product portfolio is pretty much vast on Walmart as well as on Amazon.
-However, Amazon offers more brands as part of its product offerings which also includes hundreds of big-brands.
+However, Amazon offers more brands as part of its product offerings which also includes hundreds of big brands.
 On the other hand, Walmart sells its own line of products in clothing.

-For any service-based company or an e-commerce business, providing superior customer experience is crucial for the company’s success.
+For any service-based company or an e-commerce business, providing a superior customer experience is crucial for the company’s success.
 According to the American Customer Satisfaction Index, Amazon rated higher than the other companies with a score of 83% (ACSI).
-On the other hand, Walmart joined the survey in 2018 and scored 74% making it to bottom 8th of the list.
+On the other hand, Walmart joined the survey in 2018 and scored 74% making it to the bottom 8th of the list.